 What to Expect at Your Lip and Tongue Tie Appointment

 We understand how frustrating it can be when breastfeeding isn’t going well and how crucial the first weeks and months are in establishing this special bond between mom and baby.
 For this reason we set aside time in our schedule specifically for lip and tongue tie babies.
 We do our best to accommodate your schedule and provide relief as soon as possible, if not the same-day.

-At your appointment you can expect a caring group of knowledgeable professionals that will be happy to answer any of your questions and walk you through every step we take.
-Your little one will be examined by one of our experienced pediatric dentist.
+At your appointment, you can expect a caring group of knowledgeable professionals that will be happy to answer any of your questions and walk you through every step we take.
+Your little one will be examined by one of our experienced pediatric dentists.
 After the exam you will be able to discuss treatment and ask any questions you may have.

 The Frenectomy Procedure

 Once it has been determined whether your child has a lip and/or tongue tie our provider may recommend surgical release of the tie(s), known as a frenectomy.
 We understand this decision can be difficult which is why we place such an emphasis on educating and supporting you and your family during this time.